k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Execution Monitoring

-The **TRACE** command enables tracing internal Fabric operations by request and writing them into Tracing files.
+The **TRACE** command enables tracing of internal Fabric operations upon request and recording them in tracing files.

 [Click for more information about the Tracing mechanism](/articles/29_tracing/01_tracing_overview.md).